karlmdavis/justdavis-ansible/README.md

     $ ssh-add foo.pem

-## Configuring Hosts
+## Running the Ansible Plays

+### Test

+When testing this playbook, running it against the actual production systems is clearly not a great idea.
+Instead, the `./test/test.sh` script can be used to 1) provision some temporary AWS EC2 VMs to test against, 2) run the plays against those EC2 instances, and finally 3) tear down the EC2 instances afterwards.
+See here:

+    $ ./test/test.sh --configure=true --teardown=true

 ### Production

-Running the following command will run the `site.yml` Ansible playbook against the hosts specified in the `hosts` file:
+Running the following command will run the `site.yml` Ansible playbook against the production systems specified in the `hosts` file:

-    $ ansible-playbook site.yml |& tee "logs/ansible-$(date --iso-8601=seconds).log"

-### Test

-When testing this playbook, running it against the actual production hosts is clearly not a great idea.
-Instead, the `test-provision.yml` and `test-teardown.yml` playbooks can be used to create tests host in AWS before the tests and then terminate them afterwards, respectively.
-Overall, the Ansible configs can be tested, as follows:

-    $ AWS_PROFILE=justdavis ansible-playbook test-provision.yml
-    $ ansible-playbook site.yml --inventory-file=hosts-test
+    $ ./ansible-playbook-wrapper site.yml
-    $ AWS_PROFILE=justdavis ansible-playbook test-teardown.yml

 ## Running Ad-Hoc Commands

-Ansible can also be used to run ad-hoc commands against all of the systems specified in the `hosts` file, as follows:
+Ansible can also be used to run ad-hoc commands against all of the production systems specified in the `hosts` file, as follows:

     $ ansible all -m shell -a 'echo $TERM'